linrunner/tlp-doc/installation/opensuse.rst

     OpenSUSE Tumbleweed (at the time of writing) provides Linux kernel 6.10.
-    In combination with TLP 1.5 or newer it offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from model year 2011 onwards.
+    In combination with TLP 1.5 or newer it offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from the `Sandy Bridge` generation onwards.

     **An external kernel module (also referred to as "out-of-tree" module) is not required in this case, and the following steps are not necessary.
-    However, if your model is from 2011 or older, read on.**
+    However, if your model is from the `Sandy Bridge` generation (2011) or older, read on.**

 Only if the bottom of the output of :command:`tlp-stat -b`, section 'Recommendations', shows the line